ryanwc/cryptopals/ryanwc/README.md

 ## Build Info

+- uses CMake with top level project at root of dir and each individual challenge added as a subdirectory
-- requires cmake and C++ 11 compiler
+- requires cmake version 3.10+ and C++ 11 compiler

 Example building set 1 exercise 1: